 Are Electric Cars For You?

 To sum it all up, being an early adopter has both its advantages and disadvantages.
 Early adopters are the types of consumers who constantly seek to be at the forefront of technological innovation.
-Once electric vehicles finally gain momentum among consumers, it will be inevitable that both the public and private sector will eventually go hand in hand in developing the nation’s charging infrastructure, eventually putting electric vehicles into the mainstream market.
+Once electric vehicles finally gain momentum among consumers, it will be inevitable that both the public and private sectors will eventually go hand in hand in developing the nation’s charging infrastructure, eventually putting electric vehicles into the mainstream market.